 Back to work | How to reintegrate furloughed staff is available to read on the HR Grapevine website via subscription.

-Jeremy is an associate in the employment team.
+Jeremy is a senior associate in the employment team.
 He has experience acting for large institutional employers as well as small and medium-sized businesses.

 Jeremy also advises employees and senior executives, often at short notice on sensitive work-place issues such as restrictive covenants, discrimination and pay related disputes on bonuses, commission and incentive plans.
 He has particular experience in advising on settlement agreements and negotiating favourable severance payments for employees.